 On October 11, 1890, eighteen women and four men met in Washington, D.C., for the purpose of organizing the Daughters of the American Revolution.
 Their first resolution pledged support toward completing the memorial monument to Mary Washington, mother of George Washington.
 And so, the first meeting of the DAR was adjourned, having laid the groundwork for a long tradition of patriotic service to the nation.

 Incorporated: By an Act of Congress in 1896

 Motto: God, Home, and Country

-Eligibility for Membership: Any woman who is 18 years or older and can prove lineal descent from a patriot of the American Revolution is eligible for membership, regardless of race, religion, or ethnic background.
+Eligibility for Membership: Any woman who is 18 years or older and can prove lineal descent from an ancestor who aided in achieving American independence is eligible for membership, regardless of race, religion, or ethnic background.

 National Society DAR

 Denise Doring VanBuren

 Theme: "Rise and Shine for America"